wultra/ssl-pinning-ios/README.md

 The library provides the following core types:

 - `CertStore` - the main class which provides all tasks for dynamic pinning
-- `CertStoreConfiguration` - the configuration structure for `CertStore` class
+- `CertStoreConfiguration` - the configuration structure for the `CertStore` class

-The next chapters of this document will explain how to configure and use `CertStore` for the SSL pinning purposes.
+The next chapters of this document will explain how to configure and use `CertStore` for SSL pinning purposes.

 ## Configuration

-Following code will configure `CertStore` object with basic configuration, with using `PowerAuth2` as cryptographic provider & secure storage provider:
+The following code will configure the `CertStore` object with basic configuration, using `PowerAuth2` as the cryptographic provider & secure storage provider:
 ```swift
 import WultraSSLPinning